ncbi-nlp/MedCalc-Bench/README.md

 ## Maintenance and Responsibility

-For any changes to this dataset, (i.e. adding new notes or calculators), we will update the README instructions, test_set.csv, and train_set.csv.
-We will still keep older versions of these datasets in an `archive/` folder.
+For any changes to this dataset, (i.e. adding new notes, calculators, modifying existing ones), we will update the README instructions, test_set.csv, and train_set.csv.
+We will still keep older versions of these datasets as separate branches and update the versions on Github for new releases.
 We will also update train and test sets for HuggingFace as well.

 ## Disclaimer